MarcNo/openshift-home-lab/README.md

         Name:	jump.$DOMAIN
         Address: 192.168.88.99

-Also setup wildcard DNS entry for *.ocp.$DOMAIN, *.apps.$DOMAIN to point to the master0.$DOMAIN
+Also setup wildcard DNS entry for *.ocp.$OCPDOMAIN, *.apps.$OCPDOMAIN to point to the master0.$OCPDOMAIN

 * Update your DHCP server